1110sillabo/ProgrammingDigitalHumanitiesBook/Ch4 - Python Setup/03_gettingstartedwithpython_gitversion.md

 2. if you want Anaconda to be the default program to run Python files;
 3. how to interact with PATH variables.

-If there's something confusing, the answer is in the [installation documentation](https://docs.anaconda.com/anaconda/install/).^[For bonus points on Windows and path variables see [here](https://en.wikipedia.org/wiki/PATH_(variable)).]
+If there's something confusing, the answer is in the installation documentation here at https://docs.anaconda.com/anaconda/install/, check it.^[For bonus points on Windows and path variables see https://en.wikipedia.org/wiki/PATH_(variable) as an intro.]

 Ok, now you should have Anaconda installed which means you have Python! *Programming is close*.